ErpNetDocs/tech/modules/crm/clientcenter/user-management/index.md

 > [!TIP]
 >
-> To expand a user's access to **more** customers within the same Client Center, you must have Admin access to **at least one more** customer environment.
-Then, you only need to switch to that customer profile and follow the same steps as described above. <br>
+> To expand a user's access to **more** customers within the same Client Center, a user should have Admin role for **at least one more** customer.
+Then, they only need to switch to that customer and follow the same steps as described above. <br>
 > This will essentially enable a **[multi-customer login](https://docs.erp.net/tech/modules/crm/clientcenter/index.html#multi-customer-login)** for the user's account.

 ### Actions